universal-ctags/citre/README.md

 <p align="center"><i>Ctags IDE on the True Editor!</i></p>

+<p align="center">(Or, a superior code reading tool with pluggable
+backends.)</p>

 ## What is it?

 (If you are already familiar with Citre, see [changelog](CHANGELOG.md) for the news.)

-Citre is an advanced Ctags (or actually, readtags) frontend for Emacs.
-It
-offers:
+Citre started out as a tool utilizing tags files (in the ctags format).
+Now it is a sophisticated code reading and auto-completion tool with pluggable backend design.
+The built-in backends include:

+- A tags file backend.
+- A GNU global database backend.
+- An xref adapter that transforms any xref backend into Citre backend.
+- Eglot backend, based on the xref adapter.

+The tools offered by Citre are:

 - `completion-at-point`, xref and imenu integration.
-- `citre-jump`: A `completing-read` UI for jumping to definition.
+- `citre-jump`: A `completing-read` UI for jumping to definition/references.
 - `citre-peek`: A powerful code reading tool that lets you go down the rabbit hole without leaving current buffer.